SCIInstitute/UncertainSCI/INSTALL.md

 # UncertainSCI Python Environment
-I couldn't find complete environment installation instructions, so I went ahead and created my own.
+People that install UncertainSCI can be sensibly categorized as follows:
+- **Users**: people who want to use UncertainSCI but do not need to meddle with its internals
+- **Developers**: people who want to meddle with UncertainSCI's internals

+These instructions explain how to install UncertainSCI for both of these use cases.

 **Python Versions:** UncertainSCI officially supports Python versions 3.9 to 3.11.
 Newer Python may incidentally work, but at this time its support has not been tested.
-The team is in the midst of the discussion of providing formal support for newer Python.

 ## Dependency Overview
-This is an overview of the dependencies for various purposes for UncertainSCI.
+This is an overview of the dependencies for UncertainSCI for various use cases.

 ### Base Dependencies
 At a minimum, UncertainSCI requires all packages in the project's requirements.txt.